blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

+- [Semitic languages were a Afroasiatic group of languages including Arabic, Amharic, Hebrew, etc.]
+-
 - Assyria was a major civilization from Mesopotamia, a cradle of civilization.
 Assyrian history has been classified from the Bronze age (35th century BC) to the late Iron Age (lasted till AD 1500) as Early Assyrian, Old Assyrian, Middle Assyrian, Neo-Assyrian and post-Imperial Assyrian.
+- Babylon was another city in Mesopotamia, who were in rivalry with Assyrians.
+- The Chaldeans were a Semitic speaking people who settled somewhere in Assyria.
+- Assyrians captured the Babylonian kingdom with the founding of Neo-Assyrian empire.
-- Chaldeans broke away from Assyrian empire into the Babylon
+- Chaldeans broke away from the Neo-Assyrian empire into the Babylon
 - Neo-Assyrian empire was captured by the Neo-Babylonian empire, also known as the Chaldean empire, also from Mesopotamia.
 - [The Bible refers to Chaldeans as idolators who attacked the Jews.
 Some say that they are descendants of Abraham who turned to idolatry.
 Historically, the Chaldeans were educated people who studied science, history, languages, astronomy and also magic and astrology.]

+(Akkadian), Amorite, Kassite, Elamite, Aramean, Assyrian, Chaldean, Persian, Greek and Parthian

 - Constantine The Great moved the capital of Roman Empire from Rome to Constantinople
 - Roman empire was invaded by the barbarians, or non-Romans